pelavarre/byoverbs/README.md

 Like you can press ⌃F to page down, ⌃B to page up, you don't have to press ⌃O ⌃F and ⌃O ⌃B for that effect

-Same story for ⌃D and ⌃U to page just half as far, down and up.
+Same story for ⌃D and ⌃U to page just half as far, down and up

+The D and C inside Vi Py do let you cut to movement, for example you can D ⌃O and you can C ⌃I.
+Bizarrely, Classic Vim blocks you from making such choices.

 ### Vi Py repeating Replace and Insert